 Wisdom Teeth Removal

 The most frequent clinical problem we see with wisdom teeth is pericoronitis, a localized gum infection.
-When they are partially erupted, the opening in the gums around the teeth allows bacteria to grow and will eventually cause an infection.
+When they have partially erupted, the gums’ opening around the teeth allows bacteria to grow and eventually cause an infection.

 They slowly expand, destroying adjacent jaw bone and occasionally teeth.
-They can be very difficult to treat if your wisdom teeth are not removed in your teenage years.
+They can be challenging to treat if your wisdom teeth are not removed in your teenage years.
 Although rare, tumors can be associated with the delayed removal of wisdom teeth.

-Impacted wisdom teeth may contribute to crowding of your teeth.
+Impacted wisdom teeth may contribute to the crowding of your teeth.
 This is most noticeable with the front teeth, primarily the lower front teeth.
 This is most commonly seen after a patient has had braces.

 Damage to Adjacent Teeth:

-If there is inadequate room to clean around the wisdom tooth, the tooth directly in front (the second molar) can be adversely affected resulting in gum disease, bone loss around the tooth, and/or decay.
+If there is inadequate room to clean around the wisdom tooth, the tooth directly in front (the second molar) can be adversely affected, resulting in gum disease, bone loss around the tooth, and/or decay.

 What If I Don’t Have My Wisdom Teeth Removed as a Teenager or Young Adult?

-The roots become longer and the jaw bone denser as the wisdom teeth develop.
-When it is necessary to remove impacted wisdom teeth in your thirties, forties or beyond, the post-operative course can be prolonged and there is a higher complication rate.
+The roots become longer, and the jaw bone denser as the wisdom teeth develop.
+When it is necessary to remove impacted wisdom teeth in your thirties, forties, or beyond, the post-operative course can be prolonged, and there is a higher complication rate.

-For older patients, healing may be slower and the chance of infection can be increased.
-If your impacted wisdom teeth are not removed in your teenage years or early twenties and they are completely impacted in bone, it may be advisable to wait until a localized problem (such as cyst formation or localized gum disease and bone loss) develops.
+For older patients, healing may be slower, and the chance of infection can be increased.
+If your impacted wisdom teeth are not removed in your teenage years or early twenties, and they are completely impacted in bone, it may be advisable to wait until a localized problem (such as cyst formation or localized gum disease and bone loss) develops.

 In most cases, the removal of teeth is performed under IV sedation or general anesthesia.
 These options, as well as the possible surgical risks, will be discussed with you before the procedure is performed.

 Our office staff has the training, licensing, and experience to provide the various types of anesthesia.
-These services are provided in an environment of optimum safety, utilizing modern monitoring equipment and a well-trained, experienced staff.
+These services are provided in an environment of optimum safety, utilizing modern monitoring equipment and well-trained, experienced staff.

-On the day of your procedure, we ask that a parent or responsible adult accompanies you to the office and plans to stay with you the rest of the day.
-The procedure will take about 30 to 60 minutes and you will probably be in the office for about 90 minutes.
+On the day of your procedure, we ask that a parent or responsible adult accompanies you to the office and plans to stay with you for the rest of the day.
+The procedure will take about 30 to 60 minutes, and you will probably be in the office for about 90 minutes.